yuyatinnefeld/cloud-native/compose_flask_mongo/README.md

 ## Lab1 - Create the Mongo Env with docker run cmd

-## Lab2 - Create the Mongo Env with docker-compose.yml
+## Lab2 - Create the Mongo Env in docker-compose.yml

-## Lab3 - not working...
+## Lab3 - Create the Mongo + Flask Env in docker-compose.yml